Raihan-009/Linux-Bridge-Network/README.md

 sudo ip netns del <namespace>
 sudo ip link delete <bridge network name> type bridge
 ```
-If you want to remove the namespaces run these commands to clean up the setup.
+If you want to remove the namespaces and bridge network device run these commands to clean up the setup.

   # Cheers! 🍻 Have a good day!